erpnet/ErpNet.FP/README.md

 # The JSON Protocol
 ## Requests
 The print server accepts documents for printing, using JSON based protocol.
-For example, this would print the specified receipt to dt517985, which is the PrinterID of one of the detected printers, listed with GET /printers.
+For example, this would print the specified receipt to dt517985, which is the printerId of one of the detected printers, listed with GET /printers (see below for printerId explanation):

 POST /printers/dt517985/receipt